munificent/craftinginterpreters/book/resolving-and-binding.md

 ^code look-up-variable

-There's a couple of things going on here.
+There are a couple of things going on here.
 First, we look up the resolved distance in the map.
-Remember that we only resolved *local* variables.
+Remember that we resolved only *local* variables.
 Globals are treated specially and don't end up in the map (hence the name `locals`).
-So, if we don't find the distance in the map, it must be global.
+So, if we don't find a distance in the map, it must be global.
 In that case, we look it up, dynamically, directly in the global environment.
 That throws a runtime error if the variable isn't defined.

-If we *did* get a distance, we have a local variable, and we get to take advantage of the results of our static analysis.
+If we *do* get a distance, we have a local variable, and we get to take advantage of the results of our static analysis.
 Instead of calling `get()`, we call this new method on Environment: